clearhaus/gateway-api-docs/source/index.md

 ### Subscription concept

-Many PSPs has a subscription concept for supporting recurring payments.
+Many PSPs have a subscription concept for supporting recurring payments.
 The first approved authorization is the initial recurring authorization (also known as "first in series"), all later authorizations are called subsequent authorizations.
-Clearhaus support subscriptions in the form of recurring transactions.
+Clearhaus supports subscriptions in the form of recurring transactions.

 ### Repeatedly reserve money